 James Hadley Ussher Assistant Professor in Literary Translation

 James Hadley is Trinity’s Ussher Assistant Professor in Literary Translation.
-He is also the Director of the MPhil in Literary Translation.
+He is also the Director of the Trinity Centre for Literary and Cultural Translation and Director of the MPhil in Literary Translation.

 James teaches a wide range of modules at the postgraduate level, predominantly in the field of Translation Studies.
 His particular interests are translation theory and practice, especially when it comes to the interaction between humans and machines.

 James’ research also centres on human-machine interaction in Translation Studies.
 He champions empirical and Digital Humanities methodologies in the field, using computer technologies to answer questions related to literary translation that were previously unaskable.
 Currently, much of James’ research attention is divided between the rapidly emerging fields of CALT (Computer Assisted Literary Translation), LMT (Literary Machine Translation), and the little researched topic of indirect translation (translations of translations).